 333. European Diplomacy, 1848-1914.
 (3h) The diplomacy of the great powers, with some attention given to the role of publicity in international affairs.
 Topics include the unification of Italy and of Germany, the Bismarckian system, and the coming of World War I.

-334. Mystics, Monarchs, and Masses in South Asian Islam.
+334. Mystics, Monarchs and Masses in South Asian Islam.
 (3h) Introducing Islam through South Asian social, political, cultural, and intellectual history, this course considers the history of Muslim communities, movements, and institutions through the lenses of rulers, Sufi mystics, notable personalities, and the people of the Indian subcontinent.
-With more than one third of world’s Muslim population, South Asia’s Muslims share a common faith but they also reflect the diversity of religious beliefs and practices in Islam.
-This course aims to understand Islam as a faith in the context of South Asia and develop a better sense of the lived history of Muslims in the subcontinent.
-Specific topics include origins and early history of Islam, arrival of Islam in South Asia, political Islam, Sufism, literature, Islam and nationalism, Muslim nationalism, religious pluralism and conflicts, Islamic sects and beliefs, education, women, social reform, revivalism, and Islamism.
-(CD)
+With more than one third of world’s Muslim population, South Asia’s Muslims share a common faith but they also reflect the diversity of religious beliefs and practices within Islam.
+This course aims to understand Islam as a faith in the context of India and South Asia and develop a better sense of the lived history of Muslims in the subcontinent.
+Specific topics include origins and early history of Islam, arrival of Islam in South Asia, political Islam, Sufism, literary texts, Islam and nationalism, Muslim nationalism, religious pluralism and conflicts, Islamic sects and beliefs, education, women, social reform, revivalism, and the emergence of Islamism.

 335. Hindus and Muslims in India, Pakistan, and Beyond.
-(3h) Drawing upon some key contemporary debates pertaining Hinduism and other Indic traditions, this course explores the social and intellectual history of modern South Asia by looking at people and institutions behind social and religious reforms, lower caste movements, gender dimensions, modernity, and variants of nationalism and politics.
-Specific topics covered in this class include social and religious reforms, lower caste movements, religious conversion, status of women, Indian nationalism, Hindu nationalism and right wing movements, political participation, democracy, and the question of identity.
-This course thus examines a range of issues cutting across regions, religions, gender, caste, and the periods of colonial and postcolonial South Asia.
-(CD)
+(3h) Hindus and Muslims of the Indian subcontinent have had a long history of coexistence and conflicts.
+Despite tussles and skirmishes, the two communities and drawn upon each other’s strengths for more than a millennium.
+Drawing upon some key contemporary debates pertaining Hinduism and other Indic traditions, this course explores the social and intellectual history of modern South Asia by looking at people and institutions behind social and religious reforms, lower caste movements, gender dimensions, modernity, and variants of nationalism and politics.
+This course examines a range of issues cutting across regions, religions, gender, caste, and the periods of colonial and postcolonial South Asia.

 336. Gender and Power in African History.
-(3h) Examines the close relationship between understandings of gender and power in African societies, with particular focus on the last several hundred years.
-After addressing the sources and methods scholars have used to address these topics, the course examines conceptions of gender and power in pre-colonial African societies, the impact of the colonial period on men and women, the gendered nature of nationalism and independence, and the importance of gender and power to many of Africa’s post-colonial challenges.
+(3h) Examines understandings of gender and power in African societies, with particular focus on the last several hundred years.
+After addressing sources and methods, the course examines conceptions of gender and power in pre-colonial African societies, colonialism’s varied impacts on men and women, the gendered nature of independence, and the importance of gender and power to projects of nation-building.
 (CD)

-338. Gender, Race and Class since 1800.
+338. Sexuality, Race and Class in the United States since 1850.
 (3h) History of gender relations from the late-nineteenth century to the present.
 Analyzes the varying definitions of femininity and masculinity, the changing notions of sexuality, and the continuity and diversity of gender roles with special attention to race, class, and ethnicity.

 344. Early Modernity in China.
 (3h) Was early modernity unique to European history, marked by the rise of capitalism, the birth of the Renaissance Man, the triumph of the New Science and the spread of the Enlightenment?
 Or, was it rather a global phenomenon experienced differently in different cultures?
-This course addresses these questions through an in-depth exploration into Chinese history from 1500 to 1800, focusing on developments in economic life, material culture, intellectual discourses, literature and the arts.
+This course addresses these questions through an in-depth exploration into Chinese history from 1500 to 1800, focusing on developments in economic life, material culture, intellectual discourses, literature and the arts.return to Africa as missionaries and colonists.

 348. Samurai and Geisha: Fact, Film, and Fiction.
 (3h) Focuses on two well-known groups in Japanese history, the samurai (warriors) and geisha (entertainers).
 By analyzing historical studies and primary sources, as well as works of fiction and films about samurai and geisha, the course considers how Japanese and Western historians, novelists, and filmmakers have portrayed the two groups and by implication Japan and its history in the modern period.
 (CD)

-349. American Foundations .
+349. American Foundations.
 (3h) Interdisciplinary study of American art, music, literature, and social history with particular reference to the art collection at Reynolda House Museum of American Art.
 Lectures, discussions, and field trips, including a tour of New York City museums.
 Term project in American history.
 Also listed as ART 331, HON 393, 394, and MUS 307.
-Offered at Reynolda house in summer only.
+Offered at Reynolda House in summer sessions.

-350. Global Economic History.
+350. World Economic History: Globalization, Wealth and Poverty, 1500-Present.
 (3h) Overview of the growth and development of the world economy from precapitalist organizations to the present system of developed and underdeveloped states.
+Focus on consumption as a means to understand economic change over time.
 (CD)

 352. Ten Years of Madness: The Chinese Cultural Revolution, 1966 to 1976.
 (3h) A history of the Chinese Cultural Revolution from 1966 to 1976.
 Examines the origins, consequences, and collective memories of the catastrophic political events and the social and cultural transformations that took place in China during the last decade of Mao’s leadership.
 (CD)

 353. War and Society In Early America.
-(3h) Examines the evolution of warfare among the indigenous and colonial societies of North America between 1500 and 1800 and considers the roles of economics, class, gender, race, religion, and ideology in cultures of violence.
+(3h) This course examines the evolution of military violence among the indigenous and colonial societies of North America between 1500 and 1800.
+We weigh how perceptions of atrocity and restraint evolved as communities collided and communicated.
+Students will explore how these experiences of violence shaped the evolution of race, religion, identity, and ideology in America.

 354. The Early American Republic.
-(3h) A history of the formative generation of the United States.
-Considers the dramatic transformations of the constitutional, economic, and racial orders, as well as new performances in politics, national identity, gender and culture.
+(3h) This history of the formative generation of the United States considers the dramatic transformations of the constitutional, economic, and racial orders in the young republic from the 1780s through the early 1800s.
+In addition to the new constitutions and governments, we consider how duels, newspapers, wars, foreign affairs, slavery, and frontier conflicts shaped new expectations for politics, national identity, and culture.

 358. Race and the Courts.
 (3h) This course examines the impact of state and federal court cases upon the evolution of race relations in the United States.
 Beginning with Dred Scott, the historical context of each case is placed in juxtaposition to the social and political realities for the given time periods.
 The subjects addressed are voting rights, school desegregation, employment issues, race and sports, and race and the military.
 Case law, scholarly articles, as well as the Supreme Court Digest provide a foundation for analyzing government intervention, inaction, and creative interpretation.
 (CD)